profoundinventions/php-houdini/transforms.rst

 A list of available transforms is on the ``NameTransform`` class in the ``Houdini\Config\V1`` namespace.
 You can see the full list by typing ``NameTransform::`` and then invoking PhpStorm's completion, or here on the :doc:`list of transforms <list-of-transforms>`

-Go to the :doc:`next step <adding-methods-and-properties>` to learn how you can add properties and methods that do not exist on the class already.
+Go to the :doc:`next step <adding-new-methods-and-properties>` to learn how you can add properties and methods that do not exist on the class already.